 But maybe you are who you are, and all the parts of your mind-body-system are allowed to have their lives, whatever time frame they are in.
 Let them each have the time they need to process their hurts.
 They need to remember, and they need you to listen to them, to hear them, to understand them.

 I do think the individual selves in your system each need time to talk-draw-feel and heal on their own.
 As each of your system members do their own healing, the whole of you will hopefully not have to re-live as much over and over.

 There is another piece to this process.

-While it’s important to hear their stories from the past, it is also helpful and important to get grounded here in the present.
+While it is important to hear their stories from the past, yes, it is also helpful and important to get grounded here in the present.
 And to help those insiders stuck in the past to connect to NOW, to HERE, to TODAY.

 It’s a swapping of important information — you learn about then, and they learn about now.